 Importing wine to U.S.A.

 Due to the high volume of requests we are currently not able to offer free quotes for transportation or import of wines to the U.S.A.
-Also we are not able to offer our service to individuals.
-Due to the licenses we hold we can work only with restaurant, wholesale or retail store located in California who would like to import some international wine.
+We currently do not offer any import or transportation services to public.

 - FDA registration.
 Each winery needs to be registered with FDA before the first import.
 We will also help with prior notice which needs to be provided before each wine shipment to U.S.A. (even small sample shipment).
 We will do or assist with the FDA registration.